LordNoteworthy/cpu-internals/hardware.md

   - is memory that retains its contents even when electrical power is removed, for example from an unexpected power loss, system crash, or normal shutdown.
   - "Dual in-line" identifies the memory as using the DIMM package.
 NVDIMMs improve application performance[1][failed verification] and system crash recovery time.
   - They enhance solid-state drive (SSD) endurance and reliability

+## IDE vs SATA

+- Parallel ATA (PATA) also known as ATA or IDE is an interface standard for connection of storages devices such as Hard Disk Drives (HDD), Solid State Drives (SSD) and CD/DVD drives to the computer.
+- IDE does not suppot hot plugging, its max speed is 133MB/s, and the IDE cables are wide and can be up to 18 inches long.
+- SATA does support hot plugging, transfer speed goes to 300MB/s, and SATA cable can be narrow and can be up to 39 inches long.
+- IDE drives are slower than SATA drives and they have a parallel connection.
+- IDE has a single cable for data and power.

+## SCSI

+- is a set of standards for physically connecting and transferring data between computers and peripheral devices.
+The SCSI standards define commands, protocols, electrical, optical and logical interfaces.
+- SCSI drives will be more __reliable__ simple because they are built better.
+- They are designed and priced to be put into __high end machines__ - primarily servers where they will get a lot of abuse and quite possibly run 24/7/365 for 5-7 years.
+- They are made of higher quality parts, etc. SATA drives are __consumer grade__ drives.
+They are made as cheaply as possible and are not designed with the kind of workloads Servers typically do in mind.
+- As far as speed, you will actually see a fairly big difference in speed just do to the spindle speeds of the SCSI devices being so much higher.
+You're talking 7200 RPM vs 15k RPM on the high ends of both devices.
+The faster spindle speed, gives you lower latency and higher access speeds.